ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ht, or the gloom of
+t, or the gloom of
 tho grave,
 And the Star Spangled Banner, in triumph
 shall wave,